Magma ocean: Lunar magma ocean

 The formation of the lunar magma ocean which was a layer of molten rock believed to measure hundreds of kilometers in depth.

 The findings of the Apollo missions were the first articles of evidence to suggest the existence of a magma ocean on the Moon.
 The rocks in the samples acquired from the missions were found to be composed of a mineral called anorthite.
 Anorthite consists mostly of a variety of plagioclase feldspars, which are lower in density than magma.
 This discovery gave rise to the hypothesis that the rocks formed through an ascension to the surface of a magma ocean during the early life stages of the Moon.
 Additional evidence for the existence of the Lunar Magma Ocean includes the sources of mare basalts and KREEP (K for potassium, REE for rare-earth elements, and P for phosphorus).
 The existence of these components within the mostly anorthositic crust of the Moon are synonymous with the solidification of the Lunar Magma Ocean.
 Furthermore, the abundance of the trace element europium within the Moon's crust suggests that it was absorbed from the magma ocean, leaving europium deficits in the mare basalt rock sources of the Moon's crust.
-The lunar magma ocean was initially 200-300 km thick and the magma achieved a temperature of about 2000 K. After the early stages of the Moon's accretion, the magma ocean was subjected to cooling caused by convection in the planet's interior.
+The lunar magma ocean was initially 200-300 km thick and the magma achieved a temperature of about 2000 K. After the early stages of the Moon's accretion, the magma ocean was subjected to cooling caused by convection in the Moon's interior.